exercism/elixir/README.md

 end
 ```

-All the tests for xElixir exercises can be run from the top level of the repo
+All the tests for Exercism Elixir Track exercises can be run from the top level of the repo
 with `$ mix test`.
 Please run this command before submitting your PR.
 Watch out
 for and correct any compiler warnings you may have introduced.